Ian-Cross/ian-cross.github.io/README.md

 # iancross.github.io

-This is the portfolio of professional experience.
+This is the portfolio of a professional experience.